nullcast/KuroMusic/README.md

 # KuroMusic

-KuroMusic is midi controll library writed by ruby.
+KuroMusic is midi controll library written by ruby.

 ##version
 0.0.2